Skip navigation

 Course summary

-What’s the relationship between a piece of writing and the context in which it was written?
+What’s the relationship between a piece of literature and the time it was written in?
 How are writers affected by their circumstances?
 What influence do literary texts have on social, cultural and political life?
+Study this combination of subjects to link the social and political history of a period with its literary texts, giving you the chance to reflect on these questions and more.

 Modules